intrip/laravel-authentication-acl/docs/index.md

 Note: If you want to use a different dbms for testing change the `CURRENT_DBMS` constant to the corrisponding dbms and update `connections_configuration` in the _Jacopo\Authentication\Tests\DbTestCase.php_ file, then run `phpunit`.
 <br/>
 If you're using postgres for testing you need to increase your `max_connections` option to make the tests pass.

+## <a name="events">Event hooks</a> ##

+The package fires multiple laravel events and you can hook on them within your application, here is the list of them:

+ - "customprofile.creating": before creating a new custom profile type field
+ - "customprofile.deleting": before deleting a new custom profile type field
+ - "repository.updating": before running an update query on a repository
+ - "repository.updated": after running an update query on a repository
+ - "service.activated": after an user is activated
+ - "service.registering": before registering a new user
+ - "service.registered": after registering a new user